 The most powerful approach for many projects combines both tools.
 A form developed in sculpting software can be brought into CAD as reference geometry — its surfaces informing the engineered version that gets manufactured.
 This is common in product design, where ergonomic and aesthetic form is explored in sculpting tools, then re-modeled in CAD with proper tolerances and manufacturing features.

 It’s also closely related to reverse engineering workflows — the process of taking a physical or sculpted form and converting it into a manufacturable CAD model draws on the same set of surface modeling skills.
 Our design and engineering team works across both domains, which means projects that start as artistic or sculptural concepts can be moved through to physical fabrication without losing fidelity at the translation step.
+For a clear explanation of what CAD is and how it connects to every downstream manufacturing process, our CAD design explainer is a useful starting point.
 Talk to us about your design project.

 error: Content is protected !!